 Schermerhorn Park in Galena is most notable as the home of Schermerhorn Cave, a natural formation of the Mississippian limestone that makes up the Ozark Plateau.
 The plateau itself covers 55 square miles in Arkansas, Missouri, Oklahoma, and Kansas, and the ancient limestone is full of caves, pits, and streams that make excellent habitat for some of the rarest reptiles in the area.
 Schermerhorn Cave itself is so valuable as reptile habitat that people aren’t allowed inside, but visitors can see the cave’s “twilight zone” from a nearby viewing platform, potentially spotting a blind, grey grotto salamander or lungless, orange dark-sided, or long-tailed salamander.
 A visit to the Southeast Kansas Nature Center on-site will give visitors all the information they need to identify these hard-to-spot cave dwellers or the even rarer mussels that make their home in nearby Shoal Creek.

 Kansas’ wide variety of natural habitats naturally make it home to a wide variety of reptiles, and these are only a few of the many places you can go exploring in Kansas to try to spot one – but they are a good place to start!

-Visit this wonderful Nature Center with picnic area, playground equipment, and shelter house.
-Back your car up to the edge of the creek and…
+Visit this wonderful park with picnic area, playground equipment, and shelter house.
+Back your car up to the edge of the creek and pull out…

 Located about one mile south of Galena on the east side of K-26.
 The entrance is just north of the bridge over Shoal Creek.
 Open…